Nezerwa/OOP-school-library/README.md

 - Languages: Ruby
 - Frameworks: N/A
-- Technologies Used: GIT, GITHUB, LINTERS
+- Technologies Used: GIT, GITHUB, RUBOCOP

 <p align="right">(<a href="#readme-top">back to top</a>)</p>